 Commercial Kitchen Hood Cleaning Code Requirements

-Regularly cleaning and maintaining your kitchen exhaust system would always help you to reduce the risk of fires, equipment shutdowns, and all other possible emergencies.
+Regularly cleaning and maintaining your kitchen exhaust system will always help you to reduce the risk of fires, equipment shutdowns, and all other possible emergencies.
 To make it happen you can easily clean your system and choose a hood system design that is easily accessible for maintenance and cleaning by following these code requirements:

 Keep cleaning in mind: